AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/set-default-dashboard.md

 ---
 # Set a default dashboard

-The default dashboard is the first dashboard you see upon opening MBI.
+The default dashboard is the first dashboard you see upon opening [!DNL MBI].L MBI].

 1. While in the dashboard, click **Dashboard Options** located at the top of the screen.